WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   - $exn : [te*] -> []
 ```

-The instruction `resume_throw` is parameterised by a continuation
+The `resume_throw` instruction is parameterised by a continuation
 type, the exception to be raised at the control tag invocation site,
 and a handler dispatch table.
 As with `resume`, this instruction also
 fully consumes its continuation argument.
-Operationally, this
+This instruction raises the
-instruction raises the exception `$exn` with parameters of type `te*`
+exception `$exn` with parameters of type `te*` at the control tag
-at the control tag invocation point in the context of the supplied
+invocation point in the context of the supplied continuation.
+As an
-continuation.
-As an exception is being raised (the continuation is not
+exception is being raised (the continuation is not actually being
-actually being supplied a value) the parameter types for the
+supplied a value) the parameter types for the continuation `t1*` are
-continuation `t1*` are unconstrained.
+unconstrained.

 The third way to invoke a continuation is to perform a symmetric
 switch.